jcs-instructor/mobtimer/backlog.md

 Next

 - [ ] UI features (without styling) for all server-exposed methods - using React:
-  - [ ] Add duration minutes textbox in UI and sync across clients
+  - [x] Add duration minutes textbox in UI and sync across clients
     - [x] Add texbox, label, and update button
     - [x] Update mobtimer on front and back ends when durationMinutes changes in UI
-    - [ ] WIP: Any more to do?
-When done, merge branch DurationMinutesUI back to main
+    - [x] Merge branch DurationMinutesUI back to main
-  - [ ] Should we upgrade to new version of nodemon (current ver.
-2.0.19, latest ver.
-2.0.20)?
-  - [ ] Modify ActionButton when time elapses (should say Start again)
+  - [x] Modify ActionButton when time elapses (should say Start again)
+      - [x] Also: Investigate possible bug: When running timer from UI and time expires, the client gets a lot of messages in rapid succession, and then if the timer is restarted, the time remaining is the amount from the last time the timer was paused instead of the full amount of time (from duration minutes)
   - [ ] Refactor: move as much logic out of App.tsx as possible (e.g., MVC / MVVM style decoupling)
   - [ ] Run UI from multiple browsers (or tabs) and verify both are changed/receiving messages
     - [x] Messages sent to all browsers in same mob
     - [ ] Messages not sent to all browsers in different mobs
-- [ ] Investigate possible bug: When running timer from UI and time expires, the client gets a lot of messages in rapid succession, and then if the timer is restarted, the time remaining is the amount from the last time the timer was paused instead of the full amount of time (from duration minutes)

 - [ ] Make ports configurable (on frontend & backend)
 - [ ] Make WebSocketServer url configurable (frontend)